From the 2008 Archives: Gordon Moore’s Next Act

-The man behind Moore’s Law is tackling biodiversity, the future of engineering education, and the secrets of the galaxies
+The man behind Moore’s Law spent his final years tackling biodiversity, the future of engineering education, and the secrets of the galaxies

 Gordon E. Moore, cofounder and chairman emeritus of Intel Corp., the world’s 288th richest man, and the eponymous soothsayer of one of technology’s most famous “laws,” sits across from me, eating a turkey sandwich.